 2> repeat the procedure taking as an input the previous identified available sets of Random Access resources and the feature applicable to the current Random Access procedure with the highest priority assigned in featurePriorities among all the features applicable to this Random Access procedure, except the features considered already.

+5.1.1e Selection of Msg1 repetition for SI request

+The MAC entity shall:

+1> if si-RequestResourcesRepetitionNum8 is configured and the RSRP of the downlink pathloss reference is less than rsrp-ThresholdMsg1-RepetitionNum8:

+2> criteria to apply Msg1 repetition for SI request is considered met and Msg1 repetition number applicable is 8.

+1> else if si-RequestResourcesRepetitionNum4 is configured and the RSRP of the downlink pathloss reference is less than rsrp-ThresholdMsg1-RepetitionNum4:

+2> criteria to apply Msg1 repetition for SI request is considered met and Msg1 repetition number applicable is 4.

+1> else si-RequestResourcesRepetitionNum2 is configured and the RSRP of the downlink pathloss reference is less than rsrp-ThresholdMsg1-RepetitionNum2:

+2> criteria to apply Msg1 repetition for SI request is considered met and Msg1 repetition number applicable is 2

 5.1.2 Random Access Resource selection

 If the selected RA_TYPE is set to 4-stepRA, the MAC entity shall: